+The ECDA is also working to establish a Housing Counseling program.
 Homelessness remains a chronic problem in Kankakee, though folks experiencing homelessness have a strong group of organizations they can turn to for assistance.
 For at least the past five years, CDBG Public Service funding has contributed to the continued success of Catholic Charities' Horizon Transitional Housing Program and Options Center for Independent Living's Homelessness Prevention services.
-CARES Act funding has been allocated to several local homeless service providers and halfway house.

 The ECDA is confident that the work outlined above demonstrate positive strides toward addressing the impediments, but is simultaneously aware that there is considerable work still to be undertaken.
-The ECDA is looking towards the next two program years as the opportune time to evaluate the progress made in the current Consolidated Plan, and prepare for what programs and activities the 2025-2029 Consolidated Plan should outline.